Premature births: A guide for NZ employers

 Statutory entitlements

-A baby is considered premature if born earlier than 37 weeks gestation.
-For employees experiencing premature births, New Zealand law provides specific entitlements to support them during this challenging time.
+A baby is considered premature if it is born earlier than 37 weeks of gestation.
+New Zealand law provides specific entitlements to support employees who experience a premature birth.

 Preterm baby payments